JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 ## Other field operations

 Other field operations shift the data, by local averaging, from one data type to another.
-These operations are all called `cellshift!`, and they require that the target data be preallocated.
-For example, to shift dual node data to the dual edges,
+These operations are all called `interpolate!`, and they require that the target data be preallocated.
+For example, to interpolate dual node data to the dual edges,

 ```@repl create
 w = Nodes(Dual,(5,4));
 w .= reshape(1:20,5,4)
 Ww = Edges(Dual,w);
-cellshift!(Ww,w)
+interpolate!(Ww,w)
 ```
-Note that the edges in the ghost cells are 0; these edges are not assigned any values in the shift operation.
+Note that the edges in the ghost cells are 0; these edges are not assigned any values in the interpolate operation.

-We can then shift this to primal edges:
+We can then interpolate this to primal edges:
 ```@repl create
 q = Edges(Primal,w);
-cellshift!(q,Ww)
+interpolate!(q,Ww)
 ```

 We can also compute the Hadamard (i.e. element by element) product of any data